-This unique set of lesson plans aimed at 5th class and 6th class students in primary school (10-12 years old) explores some lesser known but remarkable stories of key Irish figures in Latin America.
+Lesson plans aimed at 5th class and 6th class students (10-12 years old) explore some lesser known but remarkable stories of key Irish figures in Latin America.

-In July 2022, the Department of Foreign Affairs was pleased to present Professor Dermot Keogh’s book on Ireland-Argentina relations, titled "Ireland and Argentina in the twentieth century".
+The Department of Foreign Affairs presents Professor Dermot Keogh’s book on Ireland-Argentina relations, titled "Ireland and Argentina in the twentieth century".

 Rural Development and Peacebuilding in Ireland and Colombia

-The Department of Foreign Affairs is delighted to host a discussion on “Rural Development and Peacebuilding in Ireland and Colombia” on 26 September 2022.
+The Department of Foreign Affairs was delighted to host a discussion on “Rural Development and Peacebuilding in Ireland and Colombia”.

 The Department of Foreign Affairs hosted an Ireland-Chile Trade and Investment Dialogue with the Ireland-Chile Chamber of Commerce.